 Our named executive officers are provided with certain enhanced benefits to aid in the performance of their respective duties and to provide competitive compensation with executives with similar positions and levels of responsibilities.
 Each of our named executive officers is provided with a cell phone allowance.
-Our named executive officers based in Israel were also allowed to use an apartment maintained by the company for visitors and employees, but there is no incremental cost to the company of the executives' use of this apartment.
-The company discontinued maintenance of this apartment in October 2020.
+Mr. Antokol is also provided with home security services at company expense.
+We maintain a corporate aircraft that is used primarily for business travel by our executive officers.
+Mr. Antokol may use our corporate aircraft for non-business purposes, however Mr. Antokol reimburses the company for the full incremental cost to the company of any personal aircraft use.
+On occasion, our executive officers may have family members and other guests accompany them on our corporate aircraft when traveling on business, but we do not incur any incremental cost as a result of such family or guest travel.
+Our named executive officers based in Israel are also allowed to use an apartment maintained by the company for visitors and employees, but there is no incremental cost to the company of the executives' use of this apartment.
 Each of our full-time employees is eligible to receive certain other modest annual benefits which include a wellness benefit of up to \$560 per employee per year.
-In 2020, Messrs.
-Abrahams and Cohen elected to receive the wellness benefit.
+None of our named executive officers elected to receive the wellness benefit for 2019.
 Our executives in Israel may also receive annual holiday gifts from us, a food allowance and the ability to participate in a company-sponsored camp for our employees' children, each of which is a benefit we provide to all of our Israel-based employees.